AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-36021-call-to-a-member-function-getid-error-on-the-order-details-page.md

 ---
-description: The MDVA-36021 patch solves the issue where users get *Call to a member function getId()* error message when trying to open order details.
-This patch is available when the Quality Patches Tool (QPT) 1.1.1 is installed.
-The patch ID is MDVA-36021.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.
+title: "MDVA-36021: Users get error message when opening order details"
 labels: QPT patches,Quality Patches Tool,QPT,QPT,Quality Patches Tool,Support Tools,QPT 1.1.1,Magento Commerce,Magento Commerce Cloud,Adobe Commerce,on-premises,cloud infrastructure,Magento,orders,details,error message,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1
-title: 'MDVA-36021: Users get error message when opening order details'
 ---

-# MDVA-36021: Users get error message when opening order details

 The MDVA-36021 patch solves the issue where users get *Call to a member function getId()* error message when trying to open order details.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.1 is installed.
 The patch ID is MDVA-36021.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.